NickSantini32/Easy-SDL2/README.md

 THIS DOCUMENT IS A WORK IN PROGRESS AND IS SUBJECT TO CHANGE AS MORE FEATURES ARE IMPLEMENTED
 THIS IS A VERY EARLY VERSION OF THE PRODUCT

-## Windows:
+## Windows
   - Creation:
-    - To create a window you can call one of two constructors with the given parameters
+    To create a window you can call one of two constructors with the given parameters

     Window(string title, int width, int height)
     Window(string title, int width, int height, int x, int y)

-    - Example:
+    Example:
     Window testWin("Test", 400, 400);

-    - If no x and y values are passed, the window will be centered.
+    If no x and y values are passed, the window will be centered.
-    - To make a window slightly off center, adjust the window position using the setPos member function immediately after construction
+    To make a window slightly off center, adjust the window position using the setPos member function immediately after construction

   - Destruction:
-    - Destruction is handled, you may delete windows as any other stack variable
+      Destruction is handled, you may delete windows as any other stack variable

   - Member Functions:
   - Size and Position